 Your dietary needs can change, so it is important to check your food exclusions every so often to be sure you are not excluding anything unnecessarily.
 For example, perhaps you thought peppers were a problem for you, but after some testing, you determined that they were not the culprit.
 You can go back and include them to add more recipes to your Meal Planner.
 This is very helpful with elimination diets, especially.
 When you have successfully reintroduced a food, you can add it back to your included foods list to expand the number of recipes you will get on your Meal Planner.
 (The exception here is Whole30, which has its own reintroduction plan included.
 You will not want to add any non-compliant foods to the included list until you have completely finished your Whole30 and Whole30 Reintroductions).
 We also encourage you not to exclude any foods on our Top 20 Ingredients list, as this will limit your recipe selection.
 Consider not excluding any foods for which you have a viable substitution.
 You can also modify recipes to make them compliant with your dietary needs.
 This will add recipes to your plan that were previously excluded to meet your restrictions.

-If you find that you are not motivated or are too busy to cook all the meals on your Meal Planner, or you are getting tired of having leftovers for lunch everyday, you may want to change your meal-planning schedule.
-Head to Settings->My Meal Plan and click "Next" to advance to the scheduling template (Whole 30 users can get here by selecting Settings->Whole30.).
+If you find that you are not motivated or are too busy to cook all the meals on your Meal Planner, or you are getting tired of having leftovers for lunch everyday, you may want to change your meal planning schedule.
+Head to Settings > My Meal Plan and select "See customized schedule" to advance to the scheduling template (Whole 30 users can get here by selecting Settings > Whole30 Meal Plan.).
 Here, you can choose which meals you want to cook and how often you eat leftovers.